Enhanced accessibility makes Google Pixel phones better for everyone.

 Over the years, Google has introduced more programs and processes across product areas to help Googlers integrate accessibility and inclusion more consistently and earlier in their design and development process.
 “There’s been a big shift from ‘why’ to ‘how,’ which is so exciting and encouraging,” Allen says.

-Liu is passionate about Google Pixel in her job – and in her personal life as well.
+Liu is passionate about Google Pixel in her job – and in her personal life, too.
 She had a hand in

 Not available in all languages or countries.
 Not available on all media or apps.
 See